eboreg99/lovelace-battery-bar-card/README.md

-# 🔋 Battery Bar Card for Home Assistant
+# Dynamic Progress Bar for Home Assistant

+## ⚠️ Not ready: You should not use this component yet.

 A customizable Lovelace card to display battery levels, supporting dynamic min/max values via entity or config.